Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry

-To estimate the excited-state population of the electron system, we recalculate the measured voltage signal $V_\textrm{i}$ in terms of the image current $I_\textrm{i}$ induced by the excited electrons at the detection electrode using the transimpedance gain of our detection setup $I_\textrm{i}/V_\textrm{i}=3.2$~nA/V, as was previously determined~\cite{mishaJLTP2023amp}.
-Then, we can find the corresponding variation of the image charge due to the excited electrons according to $Q=I/(2\pi f_\textrm{m})$, as shown on the right vertical axis of Fig.~\ref{fig:11}(b) in the units of the elementary charge $e$.
-As was previously shown, each excited electron produces a change in the induced image charge at the detection electrode $\Delta z/D\approx 10^{-5}$ (in units of $e$), where $\Delta z\approx 20$~nm is the difference between the mean values of the vertical coordinate of electron occupying the ground state and the first excited Rydberg state for the electric pressing field $E_\perp = 0.6$~kV/m.~\cite{kawakami2019image}.
-Thus, the observed induced charge on the order of $0.01e$ corresponds to about $10^3$ excited electrons, with the fractional population of the excited state on the order of $10^{-5}$ for the whole electron system consisting of $N_\textrm{e}\sim 10^8$ electrons.
+In order to estimate the image charge induced at the detection electrode by the excitation of electrons, we recalculate the measured voltage signal $V_\textrm{im}$ in terms of the image current $I_\textrm{im}$ induced by the excited electrons using the transimpedance gain of our detection setup $I_\textrm{im}/V_\textrm{im}=3.2$~nA/V, as was previously determined~\cite{mishaJLTP2023amp}.
+Then, we can find the corresponding variation of the image charge due to the excitation of electrons according to $Q=I/\omm$.
+The corresponding values are shown on the right vertical axis of Fig.~\ref{fig:7}(b) in the units of the elementary charge $e$.
+This estimate can be compared with a calculated image charge for a given mm-wave excitation rate in order to make an estimate for the excited state population and the temperature of the electron system, as described in detail in Sec.~\ref{sec:disc}.